AdaCore/gnatstudio/docs/users_guide/projects.rst

   This wizard may not succeed in all cases, but is worth trying if you already have an existing set of sources

-* :guilabel:`Convert GLIDE Project (.adp)`

-  This wizard helps you convert a :file:`.adp` project file used by the GLIDE environment.
-The same restrictions apply as above, except that the list of source directories, object directories and tool switches are read directly from that file.

 * :guilabel:`Library Project`